j2-misc/AvernusWiki/content/1 - Characters/Levistus.md

   - NPCs
   - Hells
   - Devils
+  - Archdevils
+title: Levistus, Lord of the Fifth
 ---
 ![[Levistus.png]]
 > *"Really I have no interest in your souls, or lives.
 In return for a bit of your favor, you can take one step closer to saving your city and yourselves.
 Do we have an understanding?"*